AndresMireles/FasTest/README.md

-# FasTest Backend
+# FasTest

 This repository contains the backend for **FasTest**, a mobile application designed to read files uploaded by users and generate tests based on the content.
-The backend processes the text from these files, analyzes it, and creates a variety of questions, which are then used to generate the test.
+The backend utilizes **Natural Language Processing (NLP)** and similar advanced techniques to process the text, analyze it, and create various types of questions, which are then used to generate the test.

 ## Overview